-- Add eggs, ⅓ cup vegetable oil, and honey to the milk mixture and whisk until smooth.
+- Add eggs, 1/3 cup vegetable oil, and honey to the milk mixture and whisk until smooth.
 Add flour mixture and whisk until just combined and no dry spots remain.
-Batter will be thicker than normal, but still cook up light and fluffy.
+Batter will seem really thin at first and then get super thick after sitting for a few minutes, but will still cook up light and fluffy.

 - Transfer pancakes to a baking sheet or large heat-proof plate and place in the oven to keep warm.
 Repeat with remaining batter.